pxpunx/rpi/cm4/compute_blade/m2/nvme/README.md

 # Product List

-A list of NVMe SSDs tested with the Compute Blace RC2 w/ CM4 8GB Lite (CM4008000).
+A list of NVMe SSDs tested with the Compute Blade RC2 w/ CM4 8GB Lite (CM4008000).
 All SSDs work as non-boot disks, but some do not work as boot disks.

 | Product                                          | Model              | Capactiy     | Form Factor | Key   | Boot Disk          | Non-Boot Disk      |
 |:-------------------------------------------------|:-------------------|:-------------|:------------|:------|:-------------------|:-------------------|